chains-lab/companies-svc/docs/web/docs/EmployeeInviteAttributes.md

 ### NewEmployeeInviteAttributes

-`func NewEmployeeInviteAttributes(distributorId string, userId string, invitedBy string, role string, status string, createdAt time.Time, ) *EmployeeInviteAttributes`
+`func NewEmployeeInviteAttributes(companyId string, userId string, invitedBy string, role string, status string, createdAt time.Time, ) *EmployeeInviteAttributes`

 NewEmployeeInviteAttributes instantiates a new EmployeeInviteAttributes object This constructor will assign default values to properties that have it defined,